Legal Insurance

 • Texting while driving

-• Running a red light
+• Reckless driving like running a red light

-• Failing to obey road signs
+• A traffic offense like failing to obey road signs

 What a traffic ticket lawyer can do to help will depend on the specifics of the case.
 But in general, here are some of the ways a traffic lawyer can help you.